Logical operators in Java are used to perform logical operations on boolean expressions. There are three logical operators in Java.

-See the list of logical operators in Java below:
+List of logical operators in Java

 Operator | Meaning | Example | Description |